maxbaugh/Excel_Project_Job_Analysis/README.md

 ---
 # Salary Analysis

 ![alt text](Excel%20Project/top_skills-2.png)

- I found that SQL, Excel, and Tableau are highly sought after skills.
-Mastering them will expand your career prospects in data analysis.
+ I found that SQL, Excel, and Tableau are the top 3 skills in Data Analyst job postings.

 ![alt text](Excel%20Project/more_skills_more_money-3.png)